-Seroma- Fluid may accumulate around the tissue expander following surgery, trauma or vigorous exercise.
-Additional treatment may be necessary to drain fluid accumulation around tissue expander or implant.
+Seroma- Fluid may accumulate around the implant following surgery, trauma or vigorous exercise.
+Additional treatment may be necessary to drain fluid accumulation around breast implants.
 This may contribute to infection, capsular contracture, or other problems.

-Infection- Although infection is unusual after this type of surgery, it may appear in the immediate post-operative period or at any time following the insertion of a tissue expander or implant.
+Infection- Although infection is unusual after this type of surgery, it may appear in the immediate post-operative period or at any time following the insertion of a breast implant.
 Subacute or chronic infections may be difficult to diagnose.
-Should an infection occur, treatment including antibiotics, possible removal of the expander/implant, or additional surgery may be necessary.
-Infections with the presence of a tissue expander/implant are harder to treat than infections in normal body tissues.
-If an infection does not respond to antibiotics, the device may have to be removed.
-It is extremely rare that an infection would occur around an implant or expander from a bacterial infection elsewhere in the body, however, prophylactic antibiotics may be considered for subsequent dental or other surgical procedures.
-In extremely rare instances, life-threatening infections, including toxic shock syndrome have been noted after tissue expander and breast implant surgery.
-Individuals with a active infection in their body or weakened immune system (currently receiving chemotherapy or drugs to suppress the immune system), may be at greater risk for infection.
+Should an infection occur, treatment including antibiotics, possible removal of the implant, or additional surgery may be necessary.
+Infections with the presence of a breast implant are harder to treat than infections in normal body tissues.
+If an infection does not respond to antibiotics, the breast implant may have to be removed.
+After the infection is treated, a new breast implant can usually be reinserted.
+It is extremely rare that an infection would occur around an implant from a bacterial infection elsewhere in the body, however, prophylactic antibiotics may be considered for subsequent dental or other surgical procedures.
+In extremely rare instances, life-threatening infections, including toxic shock syndrome have been noted after breast implant surgery.
+Individuals with an active infection in their body or weakened immune system should not undergo breast augmentation.